Full Life Occupational Therapy

 To thrive in this role, you will be motivated to help clients with a disability reach their full potential and be professional, organised, and friendly.
 In addition, you will enjoy meeting new people and love finding creative and innovative ways to overcome obstacles.
 A strong technical ability is key.

 Fluent in English.
-Able to sign clearly and has a moderate level of fluency in Auslan.
+Able to sign clearly and have a moderate level of fluency in Auslan.

-Have completed or enrolled to complete Certificate IV in Allied Health Assistant.
+Have completed or are enrolled in Certificate IV in Allied Health Assistant.

 You will also have:

-1. Current driver’s license and have access to a car.
+1. Current driver’s licence and have access to a car.

 3. NDIS Worker Screening Check (can be obtained while you start working).